Vibes is live

 Carries Partial Starts fresh

 Using a metadata-aware library tool.
 A manual drag-and-drop rebuild loses everything except the audio files.
-Rekordbox has no native importer for other apps, which is why a category of paid converters exists.
+Rekordbox has no Serato importer; the documented bridge is a tool-generated rekordbox xml or a direct database write.

 Full guide: move from Serato DJ to Rekordbox